Infernal-Insights/ManaReader/README.md

 ## Running

-From the repository root run `flutter run` and select the desired target device.
+From the repository root run `flutter run` and select an Android emulator, physical device or an iOS simulator/connected device.
+Desktop platforms are currently unsupported and their folders have been removed; they will be reintroduced in a future release.

-- **Android**: ensure an emulator or physical device is available.
-- **iOS / macOS**: project folders are included but contain only placeholders.
-Platform support will be added later.
-- **Linux / Windows**: similarly include placeholder folders for future desktop support.

 Icon images have been removed from version control.
 During development you can generate them with `flutter create --platforms=<platform>` or tools like `flutter_launcher_icons`.
 Large binary assets should be stored using Git LFS, which is configured for common image formats in this repository.